zevnda/real-estate-comments/README.md

 # Real Estate Comments Extension

-This browser extension adds a comment section to [https://www.realestate.com.au](https://www.realestate.com.au) property listings, allowing users to view and submit comments about properties to give potential renters an idea of what the property conditions are really like.
+This browser extension adds a comment section to [realestate.com.au](https://www.realestate.com.au) and [domain.com.au](https://www.domain.com.au) property listings, allowing users to view and submit comments about properties to give potential renters an idea of what the property conditions are really like.

 ## Installation - Chrome Web Store/Firefox Add-ons